Pulgasari/aufbau/docs/kits.md

 # kits

-a **kit** is a bundle of aufbau-packages combined with other frameworks/libraries ready to use with easy.
+a **kit** is a bundle of all aufbau-packages combined with other frameworks/libraries ready to use in the browser with ease.

 ## @aufbau/kit/preact-htm